Lanczos Meets Orthogonal Polynomials: Orthogonal polynomials as Krylov polynomials

 where \(\mathcal{N}(r,s)\) denotes the Gaussian distribution with mean \(r\) and variance \(s\), and $\chi_r(x)$ is the chi-distribution given by

 Averaging over the ensemble yields the average Lanczos coefficients \cite{dumitriu2002matrix, Balasubramanian:2022dnj}

-which are consistent with the saddle-point equations~\eqref{polyabv}.
 We next compute the recursion coefficients \(\{R_n,S_n\}\).
 Although the recursion coefficients can be obtained from the discrete string equations, deriving them directly from Krylov dynamics provides an alternative and conceptually new perspective.
 For the quadratic potential \(V(\lambda)=\lambda^{2}/2\), the survival amplitude~\eqref{survivalamplitude} evaluates to

 which matches the generating function of the Heisenberg-Weyl algebra~\cite{Caputa:2021sib}.
 Because the potential is an even function, all odd moments vanish, while the even moments are given by

 Substituting these moments into the recurrence algorithm~\eqref{OCF2} yields